 In the long run, the Pistons’ chances of ever getting out of the second round are dependent on how Drummond develops.
-Smith is a good complement to Drummond and good slide over to heavy minutes at power forward should the Pistons trade Monroe or lose him next offseason in restricted free agency.
+Smith is a good complement to Drummond and could slide over to heavy minutes at power forward should the Pistons trade Monroe or lose him next offseason in restricted free agency.

 Grade for Pistons: A

 Smith called the Pistons his only option in free agency and he did find the market softer than some were expecting.
 Smith never seemed to be the type of player that would take less money, but it would have been very interesting to see him join the Houston Rockets along with Dwight Howard.
 Smith would have then become the third option behind top-10 players Howard and James Harden instead of option 1C that we’ve become so familiar with during his time playing beside top-30 players in Al Horford and Joe Johnson.

 Smith took the most money available to him with the Pistons and unlike Al Jefferson with the Charlotte Bobcats, there is enough talent and upside with Drummond for more first and second round opportunities in the near and intermediate future.